RichardBradley/liquibase.github.com/future.md

   * Support for additional DBMSs
   * Database Diagram Generation

-Do you have additional ideas you would like to see? [[community.html|Let us know]].
+Do you have additional ideas you would like to see?
+[Let us know](community.html).
 Interested in helping implement these and other features?
-We would [[contributing.html|love the help]].
+We would [love the help](contributing.html).